-Microplastics are tiny pieces of plastic which can end up in the seas, causing potential damage to the environment.
-Most come from the breakdown of larger plastics in the ocean but some can come from their use in consumer and industrial products.
+Microplastics are tiny pieces of plastic which can end up in the ocean, causing potential damage to the environment.
+Most come from the breakdown of larger plastics in the ocean, but some can come from their use in consumer and industrial products.

 There is currently no single agreed definition of microplastics.
 In line with guidance from various expert organisations, we consider microplastics to be solid, water insoluble and non-biodegradable plastic particles up to five millimetres in diameter.
 These particles originate from a variety of different sources with the majority coming from the breakdown of larger plastic materials in water (e.g. plastic bags, bottles and tyres), as well as the shedding of synthetic fibres from textiles during clothes washing, and from the use of solid plastic scrub beads or other microplastics in a range of consumer and industrial products.

 Protecting our planet

 We recognise there is growing concern on the potential environmental impact of microplastics, especially when they end up in our ocean.
 That’s why we are always innovating and looking for ways to improve our packaging and formulations to ensure we protect the planet and our fragile aquatic ecosystems.

 Our journey started in 2014, when we were one of the first companies to stop using small plastic scrub beads.
 These were used in a small number of our beauty and personal care products because of their ability to gently remove dead skin cells from the surface of the skin.
 We now use alternative exfoliating ingredients such as apricot kernels, cornmeal, ground pumice, silica and walnut shells.